AHartNtkn/AHartNtkn.github.io/_posts/2022-02-11-Relativized-Predicates.md

 a^(b+1) = a * (a^b)
 ```

-He proves that it's not possible to define any predicate, `e`, in Robinson's Q which relitivizes `c`, such that;
+He proves that it's not possible to define any predicate, `e`, in Robinson's Q which relativizes `c`, such that;

 ```
 ∀x y z. e(x) ∧ e(y) ∧ x^y = z → e(z)